Much still needs to be done.

 As our board, staff, volunteers, and clients work together on a strategic plan that ensures LSO will be here for the next 10 years and beyond, we are asking you to be part of that team.

 LSO is mandated based on (as per its) organizational constitution to support vulnerable families, mostly women and those who are at risk of violence/ survivors, disabled, IDPs, returnees and youth groups.
-LSO’s thematic working areas are women rights & gender equality, education, social services, agriculture and environment.
+LSO’s thematic working areas are WASH, ES/NFI, food security & livelihood, health, protection and environment.

-LSO successfully implemented many projects in the interest of supporting women, youth, disabled and poor families in different provinces of Afghanistan.
-These projects (e.g. handcraft, environment, Capacity building of youth and women groups, and Computer training course, anti-corruption, peacebuilding, awareness raising on women right, youth civil rights, human rights, Women Protection Center, promote advocacy skills and capacity of MUSHARIKAT provincial VAW sub-coalition to elimination of violence against women, and Resilience Agriculture and Livelihood Initiatives for Socio-economic Empowerment-REALISE) have made significant contributions toward changing lives of women and their self-sufficiency.
-Under REALISE, more than 6599 people 2849 men and 3750 women across 35 CDCs participated meaningfully to increase their resilience to shocks and seasonal constraints to their food and livelihood security through sustainable agriculture in Bamyan province where they were supported through cash based intervention and food distribution for construction work to build agriculture infrastructures, irrigation, farming system, vocational training, kitchen gardening, literacy (financial literacy), capacity building and orientation of women small businesses on potato and honey value chain.
+LSO successfully implemented many projects in the interest of supporting women, youth, disabled and poor families in central highland and northern part of the country.
+These projects (e.g. handcraft, environment, Capacity building of youth and women groups, and Computer training course, anti-corruption, peacebuilding, awareness raising on women right, youth civil rights, human rights, Women Protection Center, promote advocacy skills and capacity of MUSHARIKAT provincial VAW sub-coalition to elimination of violence against women, Resilience Agriculture and Livelihood Initiatives for Socio-economic Empowerment-REALISE) and Empowering communities for peace and social cohesion.

-LSO won the Energy Globe National Award 2021 for its great work in Band-e-Amir Northern Plateau Protected Area Landscape, Bamyan province.
-The project was supported by UNDP-GEF Small Grant Programme Afghanistan in 2017 to 2018.
-The winners for this award was announced in Climate Summit-COP 26 in Glasgow on 8 November 2021.
-The LSO office received its certificate in an event organized by Austria Advantage office in Tehran on 30 November 2021.
-For details are available at https://www.energyglobe.info/national/winner/afghanistan.
+For its thirteen years’ mission in Afghanistan, LSO has been honored for its humanitarian and development works.
+LSO received 37 appreciation letters from its stakeholders and Governor Offices due to loyal efforts and transparency in implementation of its program (Certificate and Appreciation Letters – Labor Spring).
+LSO won the Energy Globe National Award 2021 for its great work in Band-e-Amir Northern Plateau Protected Area Landscape of Bamyan province (recognized as Bamyan plateau in 2020).
+LSO was announced as a winner in Climate Summit-COP 26 in Glasgow on 8 November 2021 and received its certificate of award in an event organized by Austria Advantage office in Tehran on 30 November 2021.
+Details are available at https://www.energyglobe.info/national/winner/afghanistan.